A woman sits in a wheelchair with floating dialogue bubbles surrounding her containing question marks.

 Ankylosing spondylitis remission forced me to revisit what being dynamically disabled means to me

-I had spent eight years in remission.
-During that time I had begun to forget what it felt like to live in constant pain or needing to adapt to situations whilst living with that pain.
-I also hadn’t experienced anyone questioning the validity of my illness or the inconsistency of the state of it.
-Once I started flaring up again I had entered a whole new chapter of my journey with dynamic disability.
-I now had to learn how to cope while tending to my responsibilities, how to cope with the opinions of others and reassess what exactly it meant to be dynamically disabled, how it will impact my life, and working toward personal goals.
+Once I started flaring up again, I had entered a whole new chapter of my journey with dynamic disability.
+I now had to learn how to cope while tending to my responsibilities and with the opinions of others.
+I had to reassess what it meant to be dynamically disabled and how it will impact my life as I work toward personal goals.

 I’m still learning how to navigate through and cope with other people's opinions of “not looking sick”